HaikuTeam/animator/QA.md

-Editor view shows the Stage, Timeline, and Library Stage occupies approximately 2/3 of the vertical height of my screen I can resize the library pane and the timeline pane using the resize dividers Resizing the dividers doesn't cause any weirdness or clipping on stag Resizing the dividers doesn't cause flicker on stage Resizing the dividers doesn't cause layout weirdness in timeline Resizing the dividers results in the stage moving accordingly I can toggle between the Library and State Inspector When the Library is reloaded, it is populated with the assets I have
+Editor view shows the Stage, Timeline, and Library Stage occupies approximately 2/3 of the vertical height of my screen I can resize the library pane and the timeline pane using the resize dividers Resizing the resize-dividers doesn't cause any clipping artifacts on stage While actively resizing the resize-dividers, the stage doesn't flicker Resizing the dividers doesn't cause persistent layout weirdness in timeline Resizing the dividers results in the stage center adjusting itself accordingly I can toggle between the Library and State Inspector When the Library is reloaded, it is populated with the assets I have